postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

     > [!WARNING]
     > The aspect framework relies on the fact that diagnostics are defined as static fields of aspect classes.
 You will not be able to report a diagnostic that has not been declared on an aspect class of the current project.

-3. To report a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Report*?text=builder.Diagnostics.Report> method.
+3. To report a diagnostic, use the <xref:Metalama.Framework.Diagnostics.ScopedDiagnosticSink.Report*?text=builder.Diagnostics.Report> method.

-    The first parameter of the `Report` method is optional: it specifies the declaration to which the diagnostic relates.
+    The second parameter of the `Report` method is optional: it specifies the declaration to which the diagnostic relates.
 The aspect framework computes the file, line and column of the diagnostic based on this declaration.
 If you don't give a value for this parameter, the diagnostic will be reported for the target declaration of the aspect.

 ### Example